nvidia-holoscan/holohub/tutorials/local-llama/README.md

 </div>

 ## Introduction:
->With the recent release of the [Llama-2](https://about.fb.com/news/2023/07/llama-2/) family of models, there has been an excess of excitement in the LLM community due to these models being released freely for research and commerical use.
+>With the recent release of the [Llama-2](https://about.fb.com/news/2023/07/llama-2/) family of models, there has been an excess of excitement in the LLM community due to these models being released freely for research and commercial use.
 Upon their release, the 70b version of the Llama-2 model quickly rose to the top place on HuggingFace's [Open LLM Leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard).
-Addititionally, thanks to the publishing of the model weights, fine-tuned versions of these models are consistently being released and raising the bar for the top performing open-LLM.
-This most recent release of Llama-2 provides some of the first legitimate open-source alternatives to the previously unparelled performance of closed-source LLMs.
+Additionally, thanks to the publishing of the model weights, fine-tuned versions of these models are consistently being released and raising the bar for the top performing open-LLM.
+This most recent release of Llama-2 provides some of the first legitimate open-source alternatives to the previously unparalleled performance of closed-source LLMs.
 This enables developers to deploy these Llama-2 models locally, and benefit from being able to use some of the most advanced LLMs ever created, while also keeping all of their data on their own host machines.
 >
 > The only edge device that is capable of running the Llama-2 70b locally is the [NVIDIA IGX Orin](https://www.nvidia.com/en-us/edge-computing/products/igx/).
 In order to get the Llama-2 70b model running inference, all you need is an IGX Orin, a mouse, a keyboard, and to follow the tutorial below.

 ## Overview:
->This tutorial will walk you through how to run a quantized vesion of Meta's Llama-2 70b model as the backend LLM for a Gradio chatbot app, all running on an NVIDIA IGX Orin.
+>This tutorial will walk you through how to run a quantized version of Meta's Llama-2 70b model as the backend LLM for a Gradio chatbot app, all running on an NVIDIA IGX Orin.
 Specifically, we will use [Llama.cpp](https://github.com/ggerganov/llama.cpp), a project that ports Llama models into C and C++ with CUDA acceleration, to load and run the quantized Llama-2 models.
 We will setup Llama.cpp's `api_like_OAI.py` Flask app that emulates the OpenAI API.
 This will then enable us to create a Gradio chatbot app that utilizes the popular OpenAI API Python library to interact with our local Llama-2 model.
 Thus, at the conclusion of this tutorial you will have a chatbot app that rivals the performance of closed-source models, while keeping all of your data local and running everything self-contained on an NVIDIA IGX Orin.

 ---